StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/README.md

 ## Common Resources

 *   **[COMMON/Best-Practices.md](./COMMON/Best-Practices.md)**: Essential tips for effective Goose/LLM usage, security, UX, code quality, and hackathon success. **Highly recommended read for all participants.**
-*   **[COMMON/Setup-Guides/](./COMMON/Setup-Guides/)**: Step-by-step instructions for setting up Alby, Goose, FewSats, and a general overview of Lightning node options.
+*   **[COMMON/Setup-Guides/](./COMMON/Setup-Guides/)**: Step-by-step instructions for setting up Alby, Goose, Fewsats, and a general overview of Lightning node options.
-*   **[COMMON/Extending-with-Other-Tools.md](./COMMON/Extending-with-Other-Tools.md)**: Guidance on how Lightspark, FewSats, and Lexe can complement your projects.
+*   **[COMMON/Extending-with-Other-Tools.md](./COMMON/Extending-with-Other-Tools.md)**: Guidance on how Lightspark, Fewsats, and Lexe can complement your projects.
 *   **[COMMON/Hackathon-Workflow-Example.md](./COMMON/Hackathon-Workflow-Example.md)**: A sample timeline for tackling a project like the AI Tip Bot.

 ---